-Sure, you can store all of this critical information in a spreadsheet on your desktop, but that approach is manual, tedious, and error prone.
+Sure, you can store all this critical information in a spreadsheet on your desktop, but that approach is manual, tedious, and error-prone.

-To truly build and maintain a useful talent pool, invest in recruiting software.
-Look for a solution that makes it easy to add leads to a database, store resumes, and has robust search and segmenting capabilities so you can find your star candidates when the time is right.
+To truly build and maintain a winning talent pool, invest in recruiting software.
+Look for a solution that makes it easy to add leads to a database, store resumes, track candidate interactions, and has robust search and segmenting capabilities so you can find your star talent when the time is right.

 Building and maintaining your talent pool is an ongoing effort, so it’s important to have the right HR tech at your side to alleviate the administrative burden that comes with this important recruiting resource.

-Request a demo today to learn more about how Paylocity’s HR and Payroll software can help you fill your talent pool to the brim.
+Request a demo today to discover how Paylocity's HR and Payroll talent pool software can help you fill your recruitment pool to the brim.